Skip to Main Content

 This guide contains information to help individuals and families who are housing and food insecure.
 Use the tabs above to navigate through the guide to resources in Boston.
 As always, feel free to ask your local librarian for help navigating these sources.

-This guide is also an educational resource and reference guide for librarians, library staff, and folks who want to help the homeless.
+This guide is also an educational resource and reference guide for librarians, library staff, and folks who want to help individuals experiencing housing insecurity.
 Materials in this guide can be printed out to be given to a patron in need.

 What is Homelessness?

 Homelessness may seem easy to define but many definitions rely on stereotypes.
-According to the National Coalition for the Homeless:
+According to the U.S. Department of Housing and Urban Development (HUD):

 Learn More about Homelessness